lululxvi/deepxde/docs/demos/pinn_forward/heat.resample.rst

 Problem setup
 -------------

-We will solve a Heat equation with training points resampling:
+We will solve a heat equation with training points resampling:

 .. math:: \frac{\partial u}{\partial t}=\alpha \frac{\partial^2u}{\partial x^2}, \qquad x \in [-1, 1], \quad t \in [0, 1]